 Together, these two protocols represent a means for quantum networks to be deployed with ease and grow organically according to end user requirements.
-These protocols are most effective in large fully connected quantum networks where several available MNOPs are likely to exist.
+These protocols are most effective in large densely connected quantum networks where several available MNOPs are likely to exist.
+The SIAT and flooding protocols presented here can be used in conjunction with most types of QKD protocols (including continuous variable implementations) and hardware as long as MNOPs exist.
 In several cases trusted nodes are the most effective solution and access to these nodes or the amount of memory they have for keystores can be very limited.
 Quantum communication Cube Satellites are a good example.
 They are a cheap and effective way to link quantum networks across the globe and almost all such efforts use the satellite as a trusted node~\cite{mazzarella2020quarc,neumann2018q,kerstel2018nanobob}.
 When building satellite constellations physical access to all optical ground stations to share an initial authentication key is impractical.
-These protocols would allow authentication transfer between satellites, increase trust levels and help optimally route key generation traffic based on link availability.
+These protocols would allow authentication transfer between satellites, increase trust levels and help optimally route key generation traffic based on link availability, achieving optimal end-to-end performance for global quantum networks \cite{Harney2021,Chen2021}.
 Further refinements to these protocols, and secure key storage, would provide complete security solutions for quantum communication networks.